 Simone DeCavalcante – Mob boss of New Jersey, and plumber.

-Charles Dance – British TV and Movie actor, plumber in the UK.
+Charles Dance – British TV and Movie actor, a plumber in the UK.

 Joe the Plumber – American conservative activist.

-Gabriel Byrne – Famous actor, plumber in Ireland.
+Gabriel Byrne – Famous actor, a plumber in Ireland.

 Although Albert Einstein was not a plumber, (we would have loved to make him one of our Nashville plumbers) he appreciated plumbers.
 He was made an honorary member of the Plumbers and Steamfitters Union, A.F.L.
 (American Federation of Labor) after his famous quote: